 The process can be found in bone broth: Bones are loaded with collagen, and as the bones simmer in broth during the cooking process that takes place over one to two days, the collagen slowly breaks down into gelatin.

 Gelatin was actually one of the first foods used as medical treatment in ancient China.

 Gelatin great for people with food allergies or sensitivities.
 It even helps their bodies manage difficult-to-digest foods better long term by helping repair parts of the gastrointestinal tract.

 As a rich source of gelatin, sources of collagen like bone broth can facilitate healing of the mucosal lining, which means improvements in nutrient absorption and less risk for leaky gut (particles leaching out from the gut to where they shouldn’t be).
 In other words, gelatin is full of the same good stuff as collagen, just in a different form.

 Fortunately, any negative collagen side effects are rare.
 Most people who experience negative side effects from collagen either went over recommended dosages or have pre-existing allergies.

-- Make sure to opt for hydrolyzed collagen products like collagen peptides to optimize the bioavailability and digestion of your supplement.
+- Make sure to opt for collagen peptides to optimize the bioavailability and digestion of your supplement.

-- Lastly, be aware that certain foods — specifically ones heavy in amino acids — promote collagen growth more than others.
-Animal products like eggs, poultry, fish and milk can all help boost collagen formation.
+- Lastly, be aware that certain foods promote collagen growth more than others.
+Animal products, like eggs, poultry, fish and milk, can all help boost collagen formation.
 But veggie lovers, fear not!
 You can also use collagen in recipes for your family or kids, such as homemade healthy jello or all-natural fruit snacks.